BeaconBeacon/KVM/PI-VS-DEVICE.md

-# Why buy the hardware

-The Pi build is real, and it is the whole software.
-Use it.
-This page is about what a Beacon device adds, so you can decide with the numbers in front of you.
+# Raspberry Pi build vs Beacon Device

+Two ways to have a Beacon KVM.

+**The Raspberry Pi build** is this repository: our software on a Pi 4B you supply and assemble yourself.
+It is free, and it is the whole software.

+**A Beacon Device** is the KVM hardware we make and sell — the same software on a board built for it, assembled, with the capture card fitted and the cables in the box.

+Where they differ:

-## 1. It works when you plug it in
+## It works the moment you plug it in

 No board to source, no capture card to choose, no socket to get right, no OS image, no GPIO wiring, no multimeter.
 It arrives assembled, with the capture